mapoferri/process_scan/README.md

 Using the already workflow\_template in this directory:

 ```
-python workflow_template.py path/to/your/mrxs_files path/to/your/inventory.csv path/to/your/directory/to/outputs
+python workflow_template.py path/to/your/mrxs_files path/to/your/inventory.csv path/to/your/directory/to/outputs xlsx/csv (you will need to choose one of the two)

 ```